Retro956/docker_media_center/README.md

 Be sure to take a look at the docker-compose.yml file.
 In there, you will see a few of my .env variables.
 You can either add your own variables here or you can create your own .env file and map those.

+After that, just run "sudo docker-compose pull && sudo docker-compose up -d" and off you go.